Sobriket/Sobriket/README.md

 # Welcome to Sobriket's Github! 👋

 Hey!
-I'm Maxime, a student developer at Créajeux Nîmes.
+I'm Maxime, a student developer at Creajeux Nîmes.
 I'm heading into my final year of studies.
 Here are some projects I've worked on, feel free to give them a try!
 ## >> AI Tactics <<

 ## >> Sand Simulation <<